 Canada's transportation sector is the second-largest contributor to overall GHG emissions.
-According to data from the most recent National Inventory Report (2021), emissions from transportation accounted for 25% of total emissions in Canada.
-At FCR, we are committed to providing to our communities the infrastructure to support healthy, low-carbon transportation options such as walking, cycling, electric vehicles (EV), carpooling and public transportation.
+According to data from the 2021 National Inventory Report, emissions from transportation accounted for 25% of total emissions in Canada.
+At FCR, we are committed to providing the infrastructure to support healthy, low-carbon transportation options such as walking, cycling, electric vehicles (EV), carpooling and public transportation.
 By ensuring our tenants and their employees and customers have convenient access to sustainable transportation options at our properties, we can decrease dependence on vehicle use, thereby reducing traffic congestion, air pollution and GHG emissions.

 As EV technology continues to evolve with improved charging capabilities and more electric vehicle options becoming available, the demand for better infrastructure will continue to increase.
 FCR supports the expansion of EV infrastructure in Canada and we continue to annually increase our network of EV charging stations at our properties.
-We currently have over 250 EV stations installed across 76 properties, with a commitment to install an additional 200 EV stations in 2022-23.
-We have a target to ensure we have EV charging facilities available at all our properties by the end of 2024.
+We currently have over 300 Level 2 EV stations installed across our portfolio, with a commitment to install an additional 140 EV stations in 2023-24.
+We are striving to install EV charging facilities available at all applicable properties by the end of 2024.

 A key component of our super urban strategy is to create an amenity of a connected walkable neighbourhood.
-Our portfolio has an average Walk Score of 71 which is considered "Very Walkable", where most errands can be accomplished on foot.
+Our portfolio has an average Walk Score of 85 which is considered "Very Walkable", where most errands can be accomplished on foot.
 We are continually assessing our properties for opportunities to improve connectivity to make them more welcoming and safer as well as identifying expanded natural pedestrian access routes.